-Specifically, there is an increased need for innovative methods of temperature measurement and crowd control measures in various settings, including educational institutions where students gather for lectures and laboratory practicals (Guntur et al., 2023).
-This need for smarter laboratories was highlighted by Espinilla et al. (2018) where authors proposed a system that monitors temperature, humidity, and light intensity and uses a database to view status history.
+Specifically, there is an increased need for innovative methods of temperature measurement and crowd control measures in various settings, including educational institutions where students gather for lectures and laboratory practicals .
+This need for smarter laboratories was highlighted by where authors proposed a system that monitors temperature, humidity, and light intensity and uses a database to view status history.
 The results show that appliances in the lab can be remotely monitored and controlled, reducing their energy consumption.

-Poongothai et al. (2018) developed a smart laboratory system on a CIT campus using IoT and mobile application technologies.
+developed a smart laboratory system on a campus using IoT and mobile application technologies.
 The system monitors the energy consumption, device utilization, and environmental parameters in the lab for improved energy efficiency and comfort.
-The system is built with IoT hardware kits, including ESP8266, Arduino UNO, Raspberry Pi3, and sensors, and is controlled through a dashboard developed in Node-RED and a mobile application in Android Studio.
-The system monitors temperature, humidity, and light intensity and has a database to view status history.

-Similarly, Knight et al. (2020) presented the concept of a smart integrated laboratory, where IoT devices and technologies are used to control and monitor laboratory equipment.
+Similarly, presented the concept of a smart integrated laboratory, where IoT devices and technologies are used to control and monitor laboratory equipment.
 The authors describe a prototype system, Talk2Lab, that was implemented in a laser facility, and combines sensors, Raspberry Pis, camera feeds, and multiple interaction methods to facilitate laboratory communication.
-The system was evaluated by laboratory users for usability and potential areas of expansion.
-The results showed the potential of IoT devices in creating smart laboratories, and the authors further envisioned a fully interconnected laboratory of the future.